Giants vs. Padres Player Props Betting Odds

-The San Diego Padres visit the San Francisco Giants at Oracle Park on Wednesday at 9:45 PM ET.
-Those looking to place a player prop bet can find odds for Juan Soto and others in this game.
+The San Diego Padres visit the San Francisco Giants at Oracle Park on Thursday at 3:45 PM ET.
+Those looking to place a player prop wager can find odds for Juan Soto and others in this contest.

 Bet on this matchup or its props with BetMGM!